chrisj42/miniventure/README.md

   - inventory/hotbar management
   - chat system with commands

 Plans do exist for a simple storyline and perhaps a few more goals; this will be implemented soon.
-Along with a save system.

 If you want to know what some of the other possible goals are in terms of development, check out the files in [notes/next-projects](https://github.com/chrisj42/miniventure/tree/master/notes/next-projects).
 Or any of the files in